 Example 4: Fast Food Menu

-This diagram was created in ConceptDraw PRO using the Fast Food library from the Food Court solution.
+This diagram was created in ConceptDraw DIAGRAM using the Fast Food library from the Food Court solution.
 An experienced user spent 15 minutes creating this sample.

 Example 5: Food Infogram — Reducing Sodium

-This diagram was created in ConceptDraw PRO using the Cafe People, Beverages and Fast Food library from the Food Court solution.
+This diagram was created in ConceptDraw DIAGRAM using the Cafe People, Beverages and Fast Food library from the Food Court solution.
 An experienced user spent 15 minutes creating this sample.

 An effective infographic combines facts, concepts, and related illustrations to convey a certain school of thought about a subject.
 Using the Food Court solution, in combination with ConceptDraw's other infographic-themed solutions, allow you to quickly create informative designs.